jconorgrogan/Informational-Constructivism/README.md

 ---
 **Footnotes:**
-¹ The length of a finite specification is consistent up to a fixed additive constant when changing between equivalent universal description methods.
+¹ The length of a finite specification is consistent up to a fixed additive constant when changing between equivalent universal description methods (as per PFS 0.2 Context).
 ² "Finitary" means rules operate on finite sets of patterns.
 "Closed under finite union" ensures combining valid patterns yields valid patterns.
 "L-monotonicity" means composition does not increase `L`.
 (See Appendix G).
 ³ Standard graph theory result: any finite directed graph decomposes into SCCs, with the graph of SCCs being a DAG.